musman-uk/portfolio/acknowledgements/README.md

 ## 🤝 Acknowledgements

 A space to recognise the resources, tools, and inspirations that shape this portfolio, with appreciation and respect, since no portfolio is created in isolation.
-While I gratefully acknowledge the support that shape this portfolio, the work within it is authored and continually reviewed by me, and I take full responsibility for it.
+While I gratefully acknowledge the support that inform this portfolio, the work within it is authored and continually reviewed by me, and I take full responsibility for it.

 ---